qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_hydro_calculator.rst

 For this lesson, we are going to modify the hydrological model that we created in the last chapter (open it in the modeler before starting), so we can automate the calculation of a valid threshold value and we do not have to ask the user to enter it.
 Since that value refers to the variable in the threshold raster layer, we will extract it from that layer, based on some simple statistical analysis.

-Starting with the aforemetioned model, let's do the following modifications:
+Starting with the aforementioned model, let's do the following modifications:

 First, calculate statistics of the flow accumulation layer using the *Raster layer statistics* algorithm.